inplayer-org/docs/docs/webhooks.md

 ## Webhooks Overview

-With Webhooks you can build or setup Applications which are subscribed to certain events in the InPlayer platform.
-When such events get triggered, we will send a HTTP POST requests with specific payloads to the Webhook’s configured URL.
+Our Platform enables you to get automatically notified on certain events happening within the InPlayer Platform, by using webhooks.
+In other words, you can build or setup applications which are subscribed to certain events in our Platform.
+When these events are triggered, we send HTTP POST requests with specific payloads to the webhook’s configured URL.

-Web hooks are usually used to update or create platform action/operation tracker, trigger marketing campaigns, sync data between platforms or to fetch results of operations in backend applications.
+The webhooks are usually used for updating or creating a platform action/operation tracker, for triggering marketing campaigns, for syncing data between platforms or for fetching results of operations in backend applications.

-Webhooks can be installed on a merchant account by setting up Web-hook URL and select specific events that you will like to receive.
-The Webhooks options and setup details are located in InPlayer dashboard under API Settings in the top right corner menu.
+You can install webhooks on your merchant account by setting up a webhook URL and by selecting the specific events you would like to be notified of.
+To find the setup details and other options regarding the webhooks, navigate to the InPlayer’s Dashboard, open the top right-hand corner menu and choose 'API'.

 ## Payloads

-Each event type has a specific payload format with the relevant event information.
-InPlayer Webhooks payload has 2 main parts different by context: payload headers and payload data.
+Each event type has a specific payload format.
+The InPlayer webhooks’ payload has two main parts: payload headers and payload data.

 ### Payload headers

 HTTP Post requests that are sent to your Webhook URL will have several headers.
-Among the standard HTTP headers you can find the custom inplayer signature header.
+Among the standard HTTP headers you can find the custom InPlayer signature header.
 You will use signature to validate the event as described in the validating events section.

 | Header        | Value           |
 | ------------- |-------------|